User Permissions

 Oracle CPQ is commonly administered by teams of individuals who are often a composite of different skill sets.
 Using the Administrator Access Control feature, companies can delegate and restrict access to certain areas of CPQ.
 This prevents unauthorized users from introducing unintentional errors, clarifies areas of responsibility, and protects sensitive or proprietary information.

-The following Administrator Groups are available:
+The following Administrator Group permissions are available:

 User Administrator - User Administrator users can view and manage users.
 This includes creating users, resetting passwords and deactivating users.
 Host company user administrators can manage all users on a site.
 Partner company user administrators can manage all users in their company.
 This permission is only available to Full Access users.